nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

   - similar to REST, our queries contain the state needed to execute the query ([fully specified source/sink descriptors](#fully-specified-sourcesink-descriptor))

 ### A1.2 - Binding Physical Sources to Workers on the Coordinator
 Same as A1.1, but register physical sources via queries on the coordinator.
 Could potentially combine A1.1 and A1.2, but that would mean managing more registering logic.
+Requires keeping state on the worker.
 #### Advantages
 - makes adding sources and sinks after set up possible
 - makes a zero configuration NebulaStream a possibility